 In Staffordshire no volunteer units, other than the county yeomanry, were formed with the legislation of 1794.
-All Staffordshire infantry volunteers raised in the 1790’s originated during the later period of the armed association movement of 1797-8.
-On this page are notes on the organisational basics, and dress and equipage where known, of the volunteer infantry of Newcastle-under-Lyme and Walsall, and the armed association infantry of Bilston, Burslem, Cheadle, Lichfield, the Potteries, Stafford, Stone, Tamworth, Wednesbury, West Bromwich, Whittington and Wolverhampton, all in alphabetical order.
+All Staffordshire infantry volunteers raised in the 1790’s originated during the later period of 1797-8.
+On this page are notes on the organisational basics, and dress and equipage where known, of the volunteer infantry of Burton, Newcastle-under-Lyme and Walsall, and the armed association infantry of Bilston, Burslem, Eccleshall, Lichfield, the Potteries, Stafford, Stone, Tamworth, Wednesbury, West Bromwich, Whittington and Wolverhampton, all in alphabetical order.
 All were disbanded in 1802 or before, and their successor units of 1803 are not included here.
 Some of these associations also included troops of cavalry, which are examined on a separate page.

 Earliest dates of commissions, as best known to me, are taken from the War Office list of 1799 (sixth edition) or from the London Gazette.
 Not surprisingly, information on the dress and equipment of armed associations is sparse, and is often limited to brief descriptions, sometimes not fully determined, in resolutions passed by meetings at their formation.
 In too many cases I have been unable to find even that much.
 With one exception, these infantry units, where known, wore the dark blue coats and round hats typical of armed associations; this semi-civilian style not only afforded a relatively economical uniform but also asserted their identity as being distinct from that of the regulars or militia.

 If new information arrives it will be added.
 Click all images to enlarge.

 Earliest commissions dated 18 June 1798.
 Two companies – commissions for second company dated 20 August.
 Captains Samuel Proud, Thomas Taylor.
 Associated with the Bilston Volunteer Cavalry.